lapinek/platform-scripting-examples/README.md

     You can set the future session properties in a scripted decision dynamically by using methods of an [ActionBuilder](https://backstage.forgerock.com/docs/am/7.1/apidocs/org/forgerock/openam/auth/node/api/Action.ActionBuilder.html) instance returned by static methods of the [Action](https://backstage.forgerock.com/docs/am/7.1/apidocs/org/forgerock/openam/auth/node/api/Action.html) interface.

-* ### <a id="am-scripted-decisions-set-oath-attributes" name="am-scripted-decisions-set-oath-attributes"></a>Enable 2-Step Verification in Identity Cloud with Preexisting Oath Devices Data Saved in a Custom Attribute
+* ### <a id="am-scripted-decisions-set-oath-attributes" name="am-scripted-decisions-set-oath-attributes"></a>Enable 2-Step Verification in Identity Cloud with Pre-existing Oath Devices Data Saved in a Custom Attribute

     [Back to Contents](#contents)